eclipse-openj9/openj9-docs/docs/xxportablesharedcache.md

 This option is _enabled_ by default in containers.
 To disable the option in a container, specify `-XX:-PortableSharedCache`.

 The option is _disabled_ by default outside containers.
-To enable the option outside a container, specify `-XX:+PortableSharedCache` for the initial JVM instance (when the creation of the shared class cache happens) as well as for every subsequent instance that makes use of the same shared class cache.
+To enable the option outside a container, specify `-XX:+PortableSharedCache` for the initial JVM instance (when the creation of the shared classes cache happens) as well as for every subsequent instance that makes use of the same shared classes cache.

 <!-- ==== END OF TOPIC ==== xxportablesharedcache.md ==== -->